 A Perineum Massage — the perineum is the space between the anus and scrotum for men and between the anus and the vulva for women — is typically accompanied by an Anal Massage or — in the case of men — also by an internal Prostate Massage.
-A Perineum Massage is also called a Perineal Massage.
+Mind that Perineum Massage is also called a Perineal Massage.

-But first this: a Perineal Massage is usually associated with massaging the perineum of women during pregnancy, which has certain benefits and helps prepare women for childbirth.
+But first this: a Perineal Massage is usually associated with massaging the perineum of women during their pregnancy, which has certain benefits and helps prepare women for childbirth.

-In the perineum area you’ll find the external G-Spot for men (the P-Spot).
-The internal G-Spot is the prostate itself.
+In the perineum area, you’ll find the external G-Spot for men (the so-called P-Spot).
+The internal G-Spot is the prostate itself, that is, the prostate gland.
 In fact, the perineum contains an important acupressure point which you can press and massage with the pad of a finger or with a device (i.e. sex toy).

 Apart from giving pleasurable feelings when pressed, it’s also the point that can be used to control ejaculations.
 This is done by pressing it strongly just before the moment of ejaculation arrives.